Voxeldeev/voxbox/README.md

 The [website/](website) folder contains index.html files to view the interfaces.
 The build process outputs JavaScript files into this folder.

+Finally, the [app/](app) folder contains several files for the offline version of UltraBox.
+Building the app version outputs JavaScript files into this folder.
+The [app_editor/](app_editor) folder contains a seperate version of the [editor/](editor) files specific to the offline version.

 ## Dependencies

 Most of the dependencies are listed in [package.json](package.json), although